russhustle/leetpattern/docs/md/2281_sum_of_total_strength_of_wizards.md

 ## 2281.
-Sum Of Total Strength Of Wizards
+Sum of Total Strength of Wizards